SChristan/TeamSpeak-3-Bot/src/main/java/com/features/welcomemessage/README.md

 The Teamspeak Servergroups, which are allowed to controll the bot via direct messages, are loaded from the database table `wm__verified_servergroups`.
 The application expects the ServerGroup-ID as an **Integer** in the column `group_id`.

 ### Welcome Message
-The welcome message is loaded from the database table `wm__welcome_message`.
+The welcome message is loaded from the database table `wm__messages`.
 It needs two columns as shown below.

 Column | Type | Description
 --- | --- | ---